Liech/Yathsou/README.md

 Some are not worth any mentioning yet.

-# Build and Rund
+# Build and Run

-Start Project should be Othuum.
+Start Project is Othuum.

 Working Directory should be changed to $(TargetDir).